decentralizedintelligencenetwork/.github/profile/README.md

 *Doctelligence* is an organization built on the foundation of **[DIN: Decentralized Intelligence Network](https://arxiv.org/abs/2407.02461)**.

-The **Decentralized Intelligence Network (DIN)** enables a decentralized AI ecosystem where data stores can monetize their information directly, keeping it secure and localized.
-By participating in this ecosystem, users earn cryptographic rewards for contributing to on-device AI training, maintaining control over their data, and eliminating intermediaries.
-This approach fosters a more efficient, inclusive, and scalable data-driven environment.
+**Decentralized Intelligence Network (DIN)** enables data ownership by allowing users to monetize their data in a decentralized AI ecosystem, earning direct rewards for contributing to AI training while maintaining control over their information.

 ## What We Do at *Doctelligence*:

-At *Doctelligence*, we integrate decentralized data stores, blockchain, federated learning, and incentive mechanisms to empower individuals while enhancing the efficiency and scalability of AI development.
-We aim to align data control with better outcomes across industries, ensuring compliance with global data sovereignty regulations.
+At *Doctelligence*, we combine decentralized data stores, blockchain, federated learning, and privacy-preserving technologies to enhance AI development.
+DIN enables data owners, including individuals, SMEs, and enterprises, to retain ownership and monetize their data, unlocking its economic potential.
+By improving access to decentralized data, DIN overcomes siloed systems, supports AI innovation, and ensures compliance with global data regulations.

 ### Key Areas of Focus: